ankitpandeyap/Cryptography_JAVA_SWING/README.md

 🔐 CRYPTOGRAPHY_JAVA_SWING

-A simple Java Swing-based desktop application that allows users to encrypt and decrypt string messages using a symmetric key, and send encrypted messages via email using JavaMail API.
-The receiver must possess the same key to successfully decrypt the message.
+A simple Java Swing-based desktop application that allows users to encrypt and decrypt string messages using a symmetric key and send encrypted messages via email using the JavaMail API.
+The receiver must possess the same key to decrypt the message.

 📌 Features